 The following vaccinations do not have published studies related to their safety in multiple sclerosis.
 Please discuss these vaccinations with your physician and neurologist: meningitis, typhoid, hepatitis A, pertussis and Japanese encephalitis.

-Yellow Fever Vaccination — A small, unblinded study found that people with relapsing-remitting MS who received the yellow fever vaccination prior to travel found a significantly increased risk of MS relapse during the six weeks following the vaccination when compared to the remainder of the two-year follow-up period.
-For people with MS who must travel to areas where yellow fever is common, the increased relapse risk needs to be carefully weighed against the likelihood of exposure to yellow fever, a potentially fatal illness.
+Yellow Fever Vaccination — A small, unblinded study in 20113 found that people with relapsing-remitting MS who received the yellow fever vaccination prior to travel found a significantly increased risk of MS relapse during the six weeks following the vaccination when compared to the remainder of the two-year follow-up period.
+However, in another small study4 published in 2020, increased risk of relapse following the YFV was not observed, though authors suggest additional studies are necessary to confirm this finding.
+Individuals who must receive the yellow fever vaccine are encouraged to speak with their prescribing neurologist.

 Varicella vaccine may be specifically considered for people with MS who have never had chicken pox, lack evidence of prior immunity, and are considering starting an MS medication that has the potential to suppress cell mediated immunity.
 The vaccine should be taken well before starting the therapy.

-For the quadrivalent vaccines the World Health Organization (WHO) recommends that they contain the above three viruses and a B/Phuket/3073/2013-like virus.
+For the quadrivalent vaccines the World Health Organization (WHO) recommends that they contain the above three virus strains recommended for the trivalent vaccine, as well as an influenza B virus from the lineage that is not included in the trivalent vaccine.

 The injectable flu vaccine may be taken by people who are taking an interferon medication (including pegylated interferon), glatiramer acetate, mitoxantrone, natalizumab, teriflunomide, dimethyl fumarate, alemtuzumab or fingolimod.
 Please note: individuals being treated with Lemtrada® should be given the inactivated flu vaccine six weeks before receiving their Lemtrada infusion and a person should not receive a live-virus vaccine following a course of Lemtrada™.